charlespetzold/xamarin-forms-samples/README.md

 usually because they demonstrate unorthodox techniques, or because they push the outside of the envelope to the point where it breaks.

+All samples have been updated to Xamarin.Forms 1.3.0.6284-pre3.